ionic-team/cs-demo-iv/README.md

+# !!Deprecated!!

+This demo application has been deprecated and is no longer maintained.
+It will eventually be removed.
+Please see the [feature/identity-vault](https://github.com/ionic-team/tea-taster-angular/tree/feature/identity-vault) branch of our Angular training application instead.

 # Ionic Customer Success Demo - Identity Vault

 This application shows the use of Ionic's Identity Vault within a hybrid mobile application.
 We assume that you have access to Ioinic's Identity Vault product.
 If this is not the case, please contact our sales department.